 - They are expensive.

 Apart from selling new mowers and accessories, eXmark sells pre-owned products, but only those in great condition.
-They are certainly cheaper and have a shorter life that the original product, but they still pack a punch.
+They are certainly cheaper and have a shorter life than the original product, but they still pack a punch.

 The company has set itself apart by providing products leaning heavily on the commercial market, thanks to the superiority of these mowers.